 Ending impunity for perpetrators of sexual violence.
 From Georgia and Kenya to India and Bolivia, we work with partners to hold states accountable to their international obligations and ensure they enact and effectively implement laws that protect and promote the rights of women and girls to live free from sexual violence.

-Submission to the UN Special Rapporteur on the sale and exploitation of children
+Submission to the Special Rapporteur on Slavery (HCR) 78th session 2023

 Explore the Full Resource Library

 None of us can afford to sit back and wait for equality to arrive – we need to act now.
 Only by working together will we achieve the legal and systemic change needed to address violence and discrimination against women and girls.